probnum2026/probnum2026.github.io/schedule.md

 14&ndash;17: Presentations

-18&ndash;21: Conference dinner as a cruise on lake Saimaa aboard [m/s Camilla](https://karelialines.fi/in-english/).
+18&ndash;21: Conference dinner in the form of a cruise on lake Saimaa aboard [m/s Camilla](https://karelialines.fi/in-english/).

+---

 #### 11 September, 2026 (Friday)